quangnamng/openraveros/README.md

 # Installation of ROS and OpenRAVE
 This is the instruction for Ubuntu 16.04 Xenial Xerus.
-For Ubuntu 18.04 Bionic Beaver, replace 'kinetic' by 'melodic' unless otherwise stated.
+For Ubuntu 18.04 Bionic Beaver, replace 'kinetic' by 'melodic' and 'xenial' by 'bionic'.

 ## Basic tools
 ```